Juicy and tender chicken adobo in 30 minutes!

 - You can adjust the vinegar/soy sauce ratio to your taste.
 If you'd like more sauce, feel free to double the sauce!
 I wouldn't blame you because it tastes so good!

 - Instead of reducing the sauce, you can also thicken with cornstarch.
 Remove the chicken from the pan.
-Combine 2 tsp cornstarch with 2 tsp water, whisk into the sauce on medium heat until thickened.
+Combine 2 teaspoon cornstarch with 2 teaspoon water, whisk into the sauce on medium heat until thickened.